Lillard scores 24, Blazers hold off NBA-best Raptors 128-122 | New Country 923

 The Blazers went up 42-31 in the first half after Meyers Leonard’s alley-oop dunk from Evan Turner.
 Portland led by as many as 13 and went into the break in front 58-50.

 Leonard, who was 0 for 5 from the field in the first half, had eight points to open the third quarter and his jumper got the Raptors to 59-64.
-But Leonard picked up his fourth foul later in the quarter and went to the bench for a while.
+But he picked up his fourth foul later in the period and went to the bench for a while.

 OG Anunoby’s jumper closed the Raptors to 82-80 but Collins answered with a 3-pointer for the Blazers.
 After Portland had a 91-89 edge going into the fourth, Curry made a pair of 3-pointers and the Blazers pushed the lead to 101-90.